jmont-dev/ollama-hpp/README.md

 while (!done) { std::this_thread::sleep_for(std::chrono::microseconds(100) ); }
 new_thread.join();
 ```
+The return value of the function determines whether to continue streaming or stop.
+This is useful in cases where you want to stop immediately instead of waiting for an entire response to return.

 ### Using Images
 Generations can include images for vision-enabled models such as `llava`.
 The `ollama::image` class can load an image from a file and encode it as a [base64](https://en.wikipedia.org/wiki/Base64) string.